This post was first published in 2015 but has since been updated with more information and tips for travelling Australia alone.

 Australia is English Speaking

-A word of caution: Australians do use a lot of odd words and expressions that will make you question whether they actually speak the same English as you do, so make sure to read up on a few local slangs before you go.
+A word of caution: Australians do use a lot of odd words and expressions that will make you question whether they actually speak the same English as you do, so make sure to read up on a few local slangs before you go travelling Australia alone.

 It’s Easy to Get Around Australia

-The ease of travel is a huge benefit for solo travelers, who are prone to changing their itineraries to follow new friends and new experiences.
+The ease of travel is a huge benefit for those you want to solo travel Australia, especially for those who are prone to changing their itineraries to follow new friends and new experiences.
 Thumbs up for that, Australia!

 Read Next: How to Get Around Australia on $1/day